proglang/proglang.github.io/src/teaching/25ss/eopl.md

 We will try to cover questions interactively.
 On Fridays we discuss the exercises of the corresponding chapters (contained in the book), and answer general questions related to Agda, Theorem Proving and Programming Language Theory.
 Occasionally we may also show you cool stuff not covered in the book.
-Recordings of the lecture will be available so that asychronous participation is possible.
+Recordings of the lecture and tutorials will be available so that asychronous participation is possible.
-The exercise sessions will not be recorded.
+If you do not wish to appear in the recordings, feel free to use an alias in the Zoom meetings, turn camera and microphone off, and use the Zoom chat for anonymous participation.
 The PLFA book is freely available in source code, so that everything can be tried hands on.
 It is amenable to self study, but the pragmatics of using Agda are much easier to deal with in an interactive supportive environment such as we are trying to provide.

+## Exercises

+The chapters of the [PLFA](https://plfa.github.io/) book contain the exercises for this course.
+We expect you to do the exercises of a chapter after that chapter was covered in the lecture.
+The solutions to the exercises of a chapter are discussed in the next tutorial after the lecture that covers the chapter.
+Additionally, the solutions will be made available on this website in the *Lectures & Tutorials* section.

+While the exercises are voluntary and there is no submission, **we highly recommend to thoroughly work through the exercises, as the exam will be close to impossible without practical experience in using Agda**.

+## Exam

+tba.

 ## Links